rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

 `new_setting_value` to become `setting_value`.

-We can also use underscores in multiple places within one pattern to ignore particular values.
+We can also use underscores in multiple places within one pattern to ignore particular значения.
 Listing 19-19 shows an example of ignoring the second and fourth values in a tuple of five items.